 Viertel Senior Medical Research Fellow, Florey Institute, Melbourne.

-A/Prof Clare Parish is an Viertel Senior Medical Research Fellow and head of the Stem Cells and Neural Development laboratory at the Florey Institute of Neuroscience & Mental Health.
-She obtained her PhD in 2002 (Monash) and subsequently spent 5 years at the Karolinska Institute (Stockholm, Sweden) researching stem cell-based therapies for Parkinson’s disease.
-She returned to Australia in 2007 to establish her own research group.
-Clare’s broad research interest is in disease modeling and repairing the injured brain.
-Her team places a strong emphasis on understanding neural development, with the idea that repairing the injured brain will require recapitulation of many of these early events.
-Consequently, research themes running within the laboratory include: understanding neural development, directed differentiation of human pluripotent stem cells, molecular mechanisms underlying axonal plasticity, improving cell-replacement therapy for neural repair as well as the employment of biomaterials in neural applications.
+Professor Parish has a broad research interest relating to disease modeling and repairing the injured brain.
+Her research team places a strong emphasis on understanding neural development, with the idea that repairing the injured brain will require recapitulation of many of these early events.
+Consequently there are a number of major research themes running within the laboratory, including: understanding the neural development; directed differentiation of human pluripotent stem cells; molecular mechanisms underlying axonal targeting and synaptogenesis and improving cell-replacement therapy for neural injuries.